siyanapavlova/Advances_in_QA/README.md

 - `modules/` — the main modules of the architecture
     - `ParagraphSelector.py` - implements the Paragraph Selector from the paper (section 3.1)
-    - `EntityGraph.py`- implements the Graph Constructor from the paper (section 3.2) and build the binary matrix used in section 3.4
+    - `EntityGraph.py`- implements the Graph Constructor from the paper (section 3.2) and builds the binary matrix used in section 3.4
     - `Encoder.py` - implements the Encoder from the paper (section 3.3)
     - `FusionBlock.py` - implements the Fusion Block from the paper (section 3.4)
     - `Predictor.py` - implements the LSTM Prediction Layer from the paper (section 3.5)